Mike Ponder’s works are bold palette knife oil paintings, full of texture and quiet energy, depicting Australasian farm life.

 Over his forty plus years of painting, Ponder has also produced three books of his art.
 They show some of the best examples of his work in both oils and watercolours.
 When not painting, Ponder is also an avid writer.
 In 2002 he wrote his first novel, ‘The Windsor Conspiracy’ which was published in 2007, it became a best-seller and is sold internationally.
 The sequel ‘Four Kings’ was released in 2012.

 Today Mike and his wife Di live on their Marlborough property, Cowslip Farm, which incorporates all his interests- grapes, olives, forestry, and breeding Shorthorn cattle.
 He divides his time between painting and writing.
-Mike Ponder is brother to Richard Ponder, who is also an acclaimed New Zealand artist.
+Mike Ponder is brother to Richard Ponder, who is also an acclaimed New Zealand artist and represented by Black Door Gallery.